AdobeDocs/advertising.en/help/integrations/analytics/dsp-custom-goal-analytics-evars.md

 *Advertisers with Advertising DSP only* <!-- Is this for DSP only, or also for Search?
 If Search also, then change all language below. -->

 You can use custom goals to optimize DSP packages based on Adobe Analytics site data that best fit your brand’s objectives.
-Custom goals are automatically built from success event metrics.<!-- dimensions aren't conversions or site engagement metrics, are they?? --> You can also configure your own custom optimization goals based on your existing[!DNL Analytics] [eVars](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) and [props](https://experienceleague.adobe.com/docs/analytics/components/dimensions/prop.html).

-To funnel eVar- and prop-level data into a custom success event, first create a placeholder event.
-Then create a processing rule to apply to incoming data.
+Custom goals are automatically built from success event metrics.<!-- dimensions aren't conversions or site engagement metrics, are they?? --> You can also configure your own custom optimization goals based on your existing [!DNL Analytics] [eVars](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar.html) and [props](https://experienceleague.adobe.com/docs/analytics/components/dimensions/prop.html) by funneling eVar- and prop-level data into a custom success event.

 <!--If you need assistance, contact adcloud_support@adobe.com.-->
 <!-- Do we want to offer that?
 Shouldn't they just talk to their Account Team? -->